 - 1. The successful execution of the Robotics for Good Youth Challenge necessitates a sufficient number of volunteers to undertake all critical tasks, which include: - a.
-Two individuals responsible for accreditation control. - b.
-Two referees for each Competition Game Board.
+At least two individuals responsible for accreditation control. - b.
+At least two referees for each Competition Game Board.
 They should comply with the "Challenge Rulebook" and uphold impartiality in decision-making. - c.
-A minimum of two referee assistants for each Competition Game Board. - d.
-One social media assistant to oversee digital engagement and content dissemination. - e.
-One presenter to facilitate event proceedings. - f.
-One photographer to document event activities and capture moments. - g.
-One floater assigned for every three teams, at a minimum, to manage the timely participation of teams in matches. - h.
-At least one individual tasked to regulate team access to the Competition Area. - i.
-Adequate supervision within the Training and Competition Areas to ensure access is restricted to authorized individuals. - j.
+At least two referee assistants for each Competition Game Board. - d.
+At least one social media assistant to oversee digital engagement and content dissemination. - e.
+At least one presenter to facilitate event proceedings. - f.
+At least one photographer to document event activities and capture moments. - g.
+At least one floater assigned for every three teams, at a minimum, to manage the timely participation of teams in matches. - h.
+At least one individual tasked to regulate team access to the Competition Δrea - i.
+Adequate supervision within the Training and Competition Areas to ensure access is restricted to authorized individuals.

+- j.
 At least one individual tasked with the transfer of Score Sheets from referees to the score control officer. - k.
-A score and a timer controller officer to oversee match timings and scorekeeping.
+At least one score and a timer controller officer to oversee match timings and scorekeeping.